History of Zionism (pre-1948): Proto-Zionism

+The forerunners of Zionism, rather than being causally connected to the later development of Zionism, are thinkers and activists who expressed some notion of Jewish national consciousness or advocated for the migration of Jews to Palestine.
+These attempts were not continuous as national movements typically are.
+The most notable proto-Zionists were rabbis such as Judah Alkalai and Zvi Hirsch Kalischer.
+Their idea of Jews as a collective was strongly tied to religious notions distinct from the secular movement referred to as Zionism that developed at the end of the century.

 The idea of returning to Palestine was rejected by the conferences of rabbis held in that epoch.
 Individual efforts supported the emigration of groups of Jews to Palestine, pre-Zionist Aliyah, even before the First Zionist Congress in 1897, the year considered as the start of practical Zionism.
-Sir Moses Montefiore established a colony for Jews in Palestine.
+Moses Montefiore, who is viewed as a proto-Zionist, established a colony for Jews in Palestine.
 In 1854, his friend Judah Touro bequeathed money to fund Jewish residential settlement in Palestine.
-Laurence Oliphant failed in a like attempt to bring to Palestine the Jewish proletariat of Poland, Lithuania, Romania, and the Turkish Empire (1879 and 1882).

-In 1862 Moses Hess, a former associate of Karl Marx and Frederich Engels, wrote Rome and Jerusalem.
+Moses Hess, a former associate of Karl Marx and Friedrich Engels, is regarded as the first modern Jewish nationalist, advocated for the establishment of an independent Jewish state in pursuit of the economic and social normalization of the Jewish people.
+Hess believed that emancipation alone was not a sufficient solution to the problems faced by European Jewry.
+In 1862, he wrote Rome and Jerusalem.
 The Last National Question calling for the Jews to create a socialist state in Palestine as a means of settling the Jewish question.
 Also in 1862, German Orthodox Rabbi Kalischer published his tractate Derishat Zion, arguing that the salvation of the Jews, promised by the Prophets, can come about only by self-help.
-In 1882, after the Odessa pogrom, Judah Leib Pinsker published the pamphlet Auto-Emancipation (self-emancipation), arguing that Jews could only be truly free in their own country and analyzing the persistent tendency of Europeans to regard Jews as aliens:
+In 1882, after the Odessa pogrom, Judah Leib Pinsker published the pamphlet Auto-Emancipation (self-emancipation), arguing that Jews could only be truly free in their own country and analysing the persistent tendency of Europeans to regard Jews as aliens.

-"Since the Jew is nowhere at home, nowhere regarded as a native, he remains an alien everywhere.
-That he himself and his ancestors as well are born in the country does not alter this fact in the least... to the living the Jew is a corpse, to the native a foreigner, to the homesteader a vagrant, to the proprietary a beggar, to the poor an exploiter and a millionaire, to the patriot a man without a country, for all a hated rival."

-Pinsker established the Hibbat Zion movement to actively promote Jewish settlement in Palestine.
-In 1890, the "Society for the Support of Jewish Farmers and Artisans in Syria and Eretz Israel" (better known as the Odessa Committee) was officially registered as a charitable organization in the Russian Empire, and by 1897, it counted over 4,000 members.